x0G3NDrysOGx/OGENS-CLAX-NEXUS-RPG/README.md

 ## Overview

 Welcome to **OGENS CLAX NEXUS - D2+D5 & D2+D3**, a minimalist yet rich command-line RPG set in a mysterious underground realm.
 Brave shifting paths, collect arcane artifacts and relics, and rise through the Nexus by surviving traps, recruiting companions, and leveling up.
-Each playthrough is unique thanks to randomized characters, D2+D3 rolls (mapped to 1–6/1-10 outcomes), and branching events.
+Each playthrough is unique thanks to randomized characters and branching events driven by dice rolls.
+In D2+D3, a two-sided die (1–2) and a three-sided die (1–3) are rolled, mapping to a 2x3 grid for outcomes 1–6.
+In D2+D5, a two-sided die (1–2) and a five-sided die (1–5) map to a 2x5 grid for outcomes 1–10.
+A companion’s luck adjusts the outcome, creating dynamic challenges and rewards.

 ---